wildejam/day15/README.md

 # GIVE IT UP FOR DAY 15!
-Inspired by the twitter account @giveitupfor15, this is a Discord bot written in Python that pings everyone in the server at midnight on the 15th day of every month.
-(MT)
+Inspired by the twitter account @giveitupfor15, this is a Discord bot written in Python that pings everyone in the server at midnight on the 15th day of every month
+(MST/MDT).
 In addition, the bot features a number of fun commands related to DAY 15 for a bit of spice!

 # Using this repository
 This repository was created to act as a record for me to keep track of the releases for the DAY 15 bot, and to act as a public record of my work on this bot.
 The code